On its website, Caesars AC says its founder, “believed that every one of his guests should be treated as a Caesar.”

 Apparently back in ancient Roman times, dictators were charged to park their chariot.

 Like its neighbors up and down the Boardwalk, Caesars Atlantic City Hotel & Casino charges its guests to park.
-There are different rates for registered hotel guests vs just visitors, (more on that below), but everyone is charged a fee to park at the resort.
+This applies to hotel guests and visitors alike.

 Caesars Atlantic City Parking Prices